2018 Public Process

 Russell + Mills Studios and Martin Landers with Plan Tools, LLC will facilitate the update to the sign code.
 The revised sign code provisions will apply to all signs in the City, including Downtown and the Mixed-Use zoned areas.

-City staff and the consultants will host a series of public meetings which will start in the 1st Quarter of 2018.
+City staff and the consultants will host a series of public meetings which started April 26, 2018.
 The public process will also involve meetings with the Planning Commission, City Council, and other relative boards and commissions.
 The specific dates will be determined in the near future.

 If you are interested in attending these meetings and staying informed throughout the process, please sign up for the Design Guidelines & Sign Code Update enotifications.